IbkEhinmowo/StackGame/README.md

 <!-- @format -->

-# Stack Master 3D
+# Opal - Stack Game

-Stack Master 3D is a fun, physics-based 3D box stacking game built with Three.js and Cannon.js.
+Opal is a fun, physics-based 3D box stacking game built with Three.js and Cannon.js.
 Test your timing and precision as you stack blocks to build the tallest tower you can!

 ![Screenshot 2024-02-11 at 6 18 51 PM](https://github.com/IbkEhinmowo/StackGame/assets/142057631/a51898cb-a185-4e00-ac38-7483d1585587)